 - Identification and details required for confirming travel to the treatment center.

-Step 2: Locate and contact a treatment provider.
+Step 2: Locate and Contact a 24 Hour Rehab Center

 To chat with an admissions navigator for Greenhouse or one of our affiliated treatment centers, chat with us or call 972-846-8812.
 It’s free and confidential.